gioRodriguez/iispowerops/README.md

 Example
 -------
+1. Clone or download to your file system.
-1. Build locally the project `PS > build.ps1`, this will create the `output` folder
+2. Build locally the project `PS > build.ps1`, this will create the `output` folder
-1. Switch to the `output` folder
+3. Switch to the `output` folder
-2. To run a full analysis `PS > Run.ps1`
+4. To run a full analysis `PS > Run.ps1`
-3. After a successful execution your are going to find two files
+5. After a successful execution your are going to find two files
     * `HostName-Findings.csv` Contains all the action items related to IIS/ASP.NET operation best practices
     * `HostName-BaseLineInfo.csv` Contains general information about the current state of the system
         * System information